ToposInstitute/RelationalThinking-Book/intro.md

 # Introduction

-## Relational thinking through software
+## Systems thinking, relational thinking, and software

 Biological systems, computer systems, healthcare systems, the solar system, and on and on...